flame4592/safle/README.md

 - docker push image-name:image-tag
 - docker-compose up

-## Task 3 Infrastructure as Code (IaC) with Terraform
-## Task 5 High Availability and Load Balancing
+## Task 3 & 5 Infrastructure as Code (IaC) with Terraform & High Availability and Load Balancing
 ### Description
 - I have grouped task 3 & 5 where I have deployed an application in GKE , and added a Load Balancer on top of the application .
 All the Infra is created using terraform modules , No hardcoded values , I have used locals.tf to make sure no sensitive values are exposed .
 Also attached a sample locals.tf for reference .
 - Infrastructure created using Terraform:-